 All of us have something in common – we have competitors.
 And sometimes, how will we beat them and create a competitive advantage is our biggest concern.

 I talked with several professionals and experienced CEOs and CMOs in their industries.
-All of them shared their valuable insights about how they created competitive advantage and scaled their business among a bunch of competitors.
+All of them shared their valuable insights about how they created a competitive advantage and scaled their business among many competitors.

 First things first – How to do your competitive research.